tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 * **TSCs are easy to make.**
   You can use mpv scripts such as [mpvacious](https://github.com/Ajatt-Tools/mpvacious) to make each card in just a few seconds.
-  When you're reading a novel, Yomichan alone can handle everything.
+  When you're reading a novel, Rikaitan alone can handle everything.
 * **Context is always there.**
   You don't deprive yourself of the full sentence, and it makes your reviews easier.
 * **You see how the word is used.**